kaisama92/mr-roger/README.md

 Code: theNeighborhood("9")
 Expected Output: [0 Beep!
 Boop!
 Won't you be my neighbor?
 4 5 6 7 8 9]

+Test: "It should take any number > 9 and output an array with a number of elements equal to the number of digits in the number.
+Code:
+let input = 123;
+Expected Output: [1, 2, 3]
+let input = 14;
+Expected Output: [1, 4]

+Test: "It should output 'Won't you be my neighbor?' if a digit > 9 includes a '3'."
+Code:
+let input = "13"
+Expected Output: 'Won't you be my neighbor?' let input = "32"
+Expected Output: Won't you be my neighbor?'

+Test: "It should output 'Boop!' if a digit > 9 includes a '2' and no '3'."
+Code:
+let input = "12"
+Expected Output: "Boop!"
+let input = "21"
+Expected Output: "Boop!"

+Test: "It should output 'Beep!' if a digit > 9 includes a '1' and no '2' or '3'."
+Code:
+let input = "14"
+Expected Output: "Beep!"
+let input = "41"
+Expected Output: "Beep!"

 # Describe: numberArray()

 Test: "It should take a number and turn it into an array."